ava-labs/avalanche-rs/README.md

-**This repository is no longer maintained.
+**This repository is not currently maintained.
 If you are interested in maintaining it, please reach out in the discussion tab.**

 # avalanche-rs
 ![Github Actions](https://github.com/ava-labs/avalanche-rs/actions/workflows/e2e.yml/badge.svg)